RTIInternational/comprehensive-model-schema/docs/schema_docs.md

 The form can be configured to display its submit button on any non-built-in page with the "form_submit_button" page field (see [ui:layout example](#example)).
 It can be given a string value for use as the button text, but if given `true` will default to "Submit Form".

-### Conditional Pages and Fieldsets
+### Simple Conditional Pages and Fieldsets

 Defined by the "expand_if" field.
 Optional on pages and root-level fieldsets.

-expand_if points to some fields in the schema's properties and defines a condition.
-It is structured as an object with one field, which may be either the condition key:value pair or another one-field object, and so on, for example:
+expand_if conditions point to some fields in the schema's properties and defines a condition.
+They are structured as an object with one field, which may be either the condition key:value pair or another one-field object, and so on, for example:

 ```
 {